Aspatria Agricultural College: Sport and related pastimes

 Sport and other related pastimes played an important cultural role in the academic life of students attending the Aspatria College.
 The most popular team games were Rugby Union and Cricket, with both Fives and Tennis preferred to association football.
 At Rugby, the first fifteen played an average of 12 competitive games each season, primarily against Cumbrian opposition.
 Between the years 1900 and 1907, fourteen scholars made a combined total of 58 appearances at county level.
 One player, named Frank Handford, played in all four England international games in the 1908 season.
 In 1910, he joined the English touring party and played in several representative games in South Africa.
 Another ex student named Strang, played in a series of representative games touring the Argentine.
 The club's most successful season was in 1905, when they won all 13 of their fixtures, accruing a total of 205 points against their opponents 42.
+At the end of the 1906-07 season the collage hosted the Cumbria Shield final.
+The finalists were Aspatria reserves vs Cockermouth reserves, by the end of the match Aspatria came out 3-0 winners.

 The main event in the sporting calendar was Open Week.
 It began on the third Tuesday in July with an Otter Hunt.
 Wednesday and Thursday gave way to tennis, with the annual Athletic Sports on Friday.
 The weekend began with a cricket match and ended with the customary church walks.
 The sports attracted the attendance of former, present and future scholars.
 The afternoon activities commenced with the finals of the Inter College Lawn Tennis tournament.
 In addition to the running events the programme included; a walking race, shot put, high Jump, long Jump, the throwing of a cricket ball, sack race and egg-and-spoon race.
 The sports closed with the traditional grand finale, a tug of war confrontation.
 After 1893 students competed for two annual sporting awards.
 The most prestigious, the Webb Memorial Challenge Shield, went to the competitor who gained the greatest number of points from scratch in all competitions.
 The Hammock Cup went to the athlete who accrued the greatest number of points from four races held over distances of 100 yards, 200 yards, 440 yards and 1 mile.
 In 1896, they introduced a cigarette race.
 The rules required a participant to walk a lap of the field, before hand-rolling a cigarette, then continuing for another lap smoking it, and keeping it constantly lighted.